charliegdev/waffle/README.md

 ## Naming

 Its name happens to clash with another [now-closed Kanban board app](https://www.cypress.io/) with the same name.
 When I thought of the name _Waffle_, the application mentioned above was already closed, and I wasn't aware of its existence.
 I don't have a plan to monetize from this product; but if I do one day, I will probably give the application an external product name to avoid potential legal hassle.

+## License

+MIT license.
+Use it in whatever way you want; credit is appreciated.